gatsbyjs/gatsby/docs/blog/2018-11-07-gatsby-for-apps/index.md

 #### `gatsby-image`

-Certainly one of my favorite components that Gatsby provides is `gatsby-image`.
-This component that we provide and maintain gives excellent image rendering capabilities, along with image optimizations enabled by plugins like [`gatsby-plugin-sharp`][gatsby-plugin-sharp].
+Certainly one of my favorite components that Gatsby provides and maintains is `gatsby-image`.
+This component gives excellent image rendering capabilities, along with image optimizations enabled by plugins like [`gatsby-plugin-sharp`][gatsby-plugin-sharp].
 These two techniques, along with the GraphQL API made available to any Gatsby application, vastly simplifies the developer experience of serving optimized images, providing a number of features, including:

 - Resizing large images to an optimized size for your design
   - aka banish the practice of 5Mb above-the-fold hero images to the shadow realm